WW Recipe of the Day: 2-Ingredient Pork Roast with Applesauce

 If you enjoy this easy roast pork, be sure to check out my other Weight Watchers Friendly recipes including Crock Pot Pulled Pork with Applesauce, 4-Ingredient Slow Cooker Kalua Pork, Mel’s Easy Slow Cooker Pork Chops, Crock Pot Pork Loin with Apple Butter and Easy Slow Cooker Peach Pork

-If you’ve made this roast pork with applesauce, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you’ve made this Roast Pork with Applesauce, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Mark Bittman's Roast Pork & Applesauce Recipe